Pietru Caxaro: Life and career

 Caxaro was born to a noble family in Mdina, Malta.
 His date of birth is unknown, although he was likely born around the beginning of the fifteenth century.
-At the time, Malta formed part of the Kingdom of Aragon, having succumbed to the Aragonese crown in 1282 following centuries of subjection at the hands of various empires.
+At the time, Malta formed part of the Crown of Aragon, having succumbed to the Aragonese crown in 1282 following centuries of subjection at the hands of various empires.
 Throughout Aragonese rule, Malta was also considered part of Sicily.
 Caxaro's parents, Leo and Zuna, were Maltese natives, and he had at least one brother, Nicholas "Cola", and one sister.
 The family was possibly of Jewish descent and, according to Frans Sammut, forced to convert to Christianity.
 He resided at Mdina.

 Caxaro applied to become a public notary and obtained his warrant in 1438 after passing examinations held at Palermo.
 He had spent some time in the city and thus, notes Mark Montebello, grown familiar with Renaissance culture and humanist ideas.
 Some months later, he was appointed judge at the courts of Gozo, and later the Maltese courts, for 1440 and 1441, respectively.
 He was judge at the civil and ecclesiastical courts periodically from 1438 to 1481.
 Caxaro served as jurat, and sometimes secretary, in the town council of Mdina for much of the 1450s, 1460s, 1470s, and 1480s.
 1480 saw Caxaro involved in a controversy surrounding the bishop of Malta, who was suspected of corruption.
 At the Mdina council, he passionately demanded remedy from the bishop's end, for which bishop had him excommunicated and interdicted.
 These were later reversed.

 The records of the Mdina town council provide information on Caxaro’s oratorical abilities, which seem to have been impressive, but say nothing about his philosophical or poetic interests.
 Introducing his transcription of the composition, Brandan indicated Caxaro as a "philosopher, poet and orator."
 In Mark Montebello's view, the Cantilena's professional composition proves Caxaro's qualification as a philosopher, poet, and orator.
 His work as a notary is more dubious, as Godfrey Wettinger doubts that it "extended any further than the making of an occasional public copy of some royal or viceregal document granting Malta one or other of the numerous privileges the island claimed," and concludes that Caxaro never served in this capacity for long, if indeed he did serve.